rafaelma/pgbackman/docs/manual.rst

 * **[DBname]:** Database name

+  One can define several DBnames in a comma separated list.

-  One can use this special value, '#all_databases#' if you want to register the snapshot backup for *all databases* in the cluster (except 'template0','template1' and 'postgres').
+  One can use the special value, '#all_databases#' if you want to register the snapshot backup for *all databases* in the cluster (except 'template0','template1' and 'postgres').

+  This parameter will be ignored if backup-code=CLUSTER.

 * **[DBname exceptions]:** Databases that will not be considered when using '#all_databases#' in [DBname].

   One can define several DBnames in a comma separated list.

+  This parameter will be ignored if backup-code=CLUSTER.

 * **[AT time]:**  Timestamp to run the snapshot
 * **[backup code]:**